mattiamanzati/schema-is-all-you-need/slides.md

 - Assertions

 <!--
 We're stuck in a loop.

-To safely parse and encode back data, we need information about how data is structured.
-And there may be other requirements as well, let's say our app exposes some REST APIs, ho we may create the JSON schemas for the input of our APIs?
+To safely test and be sure that we can parse and encode back data, we need information about how data is structured.

-This whole mess is kinda absurd, because we know how the data is shaped, so dont you feel that maybe there's a better way to solve this rather then repeating ourself twenty times?
+This whole mess is kinda absurd, because we know how the data is shaped, so dont you feel that maybe there's a better way to solve this rather then repeating ourself three or even more times?
 -->

 ---

 # One definition to rule them all